 Urgent activities are time-sensitive and necessitate your attention.
 They’re things you feel compelled to deal with.
 Being occupied with pressing matters can make you feel defensive, rushed, and overly focused.

-Important work is an important part of your long-term objective, beliefs, and goals.
-The things that will move the needle for the bigger ideas.
+Significant work is an essential part of your long-term objective, beliefs, and goals.
+The things that will move the needle for the more powerful ideas.
 They may not provide immediate results (making them easy to overlook).
 Important tasks are sometimes also urgent — but not always.
 Putting your attention on essential activities allows you to be more responsive, which can help you feel calm, rational, and receptive to new ideas.

-People are inclined to consider that all pressing matters are also essential when frequently they are not.
-This misinterpretation might be attributed to our preference for dealing with short-term difficulties and never coming up with solutions for the larger obstacles in life.
+People are inclined to consider that all pressing matters are also important when frequently they are not.
+Humans prefer to deal with short-term difficulties and never come up with solutions for the more enormous obstacles in life.

 Why Use The Productivity Grid?

-By segmenting tasks into these 4 quadrants you can get a clearer idea of what needs to be done, now, later, or never.
+By segmenting tasks into these four quadrants, you can better understand what needs ticking off, now, later, or never.
 The never is a critical part of what the productive grid provides.
-As tasks come your way and coming back to that core question “will this task help achieve my life goals?” you’ll find a lot of tasks flow naturally into the delegation or discarding pile.
+As tasks come your way and coming back to that core question, “will this task help achieve my life goals?” you’ll find many functions flow naturally into the delegation or discarding pile.

 Thus you’re making a lot of time back for the Urgent and Important things in life!